Tips for Managing Your Facebook Friends List

 Group friends into custom lists to avoid a one-size-fits-all approach.
 You can create additional lists that are subsets of your existing Friends lists.
 Use these lists to filter certain content, either in individual posts or in your overall privacy settings.
 You can create and manage these lists on the Friends management page while you're signed in to Facebook.
 You're the only one who can see the titles and users in your custom lists.

 Use your custom lists to filter content as you add it.
 Look for the lock icon when posting status updates, links, photos, videos or any other content.
 You'll also find the icon when editing settings for each photo album.
-To other users, Facebook doesn't indicate whether certain content is limited, it only shows it or hides it based on the filter.
+Facebook doesn't indicate to other users that you have limited the content; it only shows it or hides it based on the filter.
 Then, like in the default privacy described above, select Customize and use your custom list names to choose who will be able to see that content.

 Limit that "left out" feeling.
 Because Facebook is all about social networking, it's possible that word will get out about something you said to one friend that another couldn't see.
-Have a plan to handle that respectfully for any questions that arise, and remember to stick to your rules.
+Have a plan so you can respectfully handle any questions that arise, and remember to stick to your rules.